royerlab/ultrack/docs/source/rest_api.rst

             },
         }

-    And for both cases, the server will send the :class:`Experiment <ultrack.api.database.Experiment>` JSON payload.
+    For both cases, the server will send the :class:`Experiment <ultrack.api.database.Experiment>` JSON payload.
 For example:

     .. code-block:: JSON